Nightmare disorder: Causes

 Nightmares can be caused by extreme pressure or irritation if no other mental disorder is discovered.
-The death of a loved one or a stressful life event can be enough to cause a nightmare but conditions such as post-traumatic stress disorder and other psychiatric disorders have been known to cause nightmares as well.
+The death of a loved one or a stressful life event can be enough to cause a nightmare, but conditions such as post-traumatic stress disorder and other psychiatric disorders have been known to cause nightmares as well.
 If the individual is on medication, the nightmares may be attributed to some side effects of the drug.
 Amphetamines, antidepressants, and stimulants like cocaine and caffeine can cause nightmares.
 Blood pressure medication, levodopa and medications for Parkinson's disease have also been known to cause nightmares.

 The nightmares may be idiopathic or could be associated with psychiatric disorders like post-traumatic stress disorder, schizophrenia, and borderline personality disorder.
 Nightmares can also be triggered by stress and anxiety and substance abuse, such as drugs that affect the neurotransmitters norepinephrine and dopamine and serotonin.
 Nevertheless, causality between drugs such as beta-blockers or alpha-agonists and nightmares is still unclear and further research needs to be done to investigate the biochemical mechanisms of nightmares.

 Eighty percent of patients who have PTSD report nightmares.
 Patients with PTSD have symptoms that are classified into three clusters: intrusive/re-experiencing, numbing, and hyperarousal.
 Nightmares are usually considered to be part of the intrusive/re-experiencing symptom.

-Some differences are existing between idiopathic and PTSD related nightmares.
-A PTSD person having nightmares would wake up during the night more frequently and for a longer time than with idiopathic nightmares.
+Some differences exist between idiopathic and PTSD related nightmares.
+A person with PTSD having nightmares would wake up during the night more frequently and for a longer time than with idiopathic nightmares.
 Consequently, people with PTSD would have a poorer sleep quality.
 Furthermore, nightmares related to PTSD would be more stressful than idiopathic ones.
 However, further studies have to be conducted in this area to obtain more reliable results.

 Assessment

 Polysomnography records physiological parameters, such as electroencephalography (EEG), electromyography (EMG) and electrooculography (EOG) in a sleep laboratory.
 However, the frequency of posttraumatic nightmares tends to decrease in an artificial lab setting, which would impact the content of nightmares.
-Consequently, assessment of nightmare disorders using polysomnography has to last for a longer period, in order to let the patient getting used to the artificial environment.
+Consequently, assessment of nightmare disorders using polysomnography has to last for a longer period, in order to let the patient get used to the artificial environment.

 Self-report by a questionnaire or by a diary is another way to investigate nightmare disorders.
 However, these methods are questionable.
 Indeed, when filling out questionnaires with questions about a long period, people often tend to underestimate the frequency of their nightmares because of forgetting.
 On the contrary, filling out a diary every day may lead to an overestimation of the numbers of nightmares, because of the focusing on this phenomenon.